 It has been four years that we have been rushing over to the Mosque road in Bangalore at the onset of Ramadan.
-Stranded in Bangalore, a city that feels gentle like morning dew drop but lonely as Mars, where we mostly understand our neighbors’ body language and never fading smile, Mosque road brings back memories of Kolkata Durgapuja.
-People with or without faith, clad in freshly ironed white kurtas and sparkles of surma on the waterline, gather, move and make merry as the street becomes a fuming, thriving, bustling entity teasing with foodgasmic pleasures.
+Stranded in Bangalore, a city that feels gentle like morning dew drop but lonely as Mars, where we mostly understand our neighbours’ body language and never fading smile, Mosque road brings back memories of Kolkata Durgapuja.
+People with or without faith, clad in freshly ironed white kurtas and sparkles of Surma on the waterline, gather, move and make merry as the street becomes a fuming, thriving, bustling entity teasing with food-gasmic pleasures.

 Want to eat good food in Bangalore?
 Pin it for later!

-I am trying to be less poetic and more practical and point out the highlights of the visit from this year.
-S and I are a couple of the other side of 20s where our digestive system responds well with salad and get muted if we overwhelm them with more ghee and spices.
+I am trying to be less poetic and more practical and point out the highlights of the visit this year.
+S and I are a couple of the other side of the 20s where our digestive system responds well with salad and get muted if we overwhelm them with more ghee and spices.
 That said, we mostly romanced with chicken and seafood, the grilled variety.
 A few bites on desserts did justice.
-But if you are a fanboy of Anthony Bourdain (or not) and (still) love to taste the best of beef sheek and mutton nargisi koftas, you are reading the right kind of blog, be rest assured!
+But if you are a fanboy of Anthony Bourdain (or not) and (still) love to taste the best of Beef Sheek and Mutton Nargisi Koftas, you are reading the right kind of blog, be rest assured!

 A spread at Cafe Arabica, Mosque road, Bangalore.

-The Mosque Road, Frazer town and Iftar favorites!
+The Mosque Road, Frazer town and Iftar favourites!

 A showcase full of Baklava and other Arabic sweets